mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s4_mk2.rst

 :hwlabel:`1-4` numbered buttons                      Set/activate :term:`hotcue`
 :hwlabel:`SHIFT` + :hwlabel:`1-4` numbered buttons   Clear hotcue
-:hwlabel:`SHIFT` + Wheel nudge                       Fast search through track when not playing :hwlabel:`FLUX` button                               Enable slip mode (if shift is held down this decreases the range of the BPM slider, is play button is held down enter autoslip mode)
+:hwlabel:`SHIFT` + Wheel nudge                       Fast search through track when not playing :hwlabel:`FLUX` button                               Enable slip mode (if shift is held down this decreases the range of the BPM slider, if :hwlabel:`LOOP RECORDER PLAY` is held down enter autoslip mode)
 :hwlabel:`RESET` button                              Reset key (if shift is held down increase the range of the BPM slider

 ===================================================  =========================================================================